 Also, regular maintenance helps your system produce and distribute the cool or warm air evenly at a steady pace into the building.

-So as an HVAC technician, your work isn’t over after installing an HVAC system, rather, you must maintain these systems and educate the customers about the same.
+So as an HVAC technician, your work isn’t over after installing an HVAC system, rather, you must maintain it well and educate the customers about the same.

 This article has a checklist for HVAC system maintenance for different seasons.
 Now let’s get started.